Prime Resi Website

 Designed by the founders, the original PrimeResi website used WordPress, a theme, and a staggering number of plugins, with the subscription functionality handled by the old outdated plugin.
 Although serving them well in the business’ early stages, an increase in the number of subscribers led to performance and user experience issues that a paying subscriber would not expect.

-A number of users had voiced their concern with site speed and uptime in particular causing some distress.
-PrimeResi send out a daily briefing email each morning with an index of site content, which caused a surge in traffic.
+A number of users had voiced their concern with site speed and uptime, in particular, causing some distress.
+PrimeResi sends out a daily briefing email each morning with an index of site content, which caused a surge in traffic.
 It was at this point that the site would slow considerably and become entirely inaccessible for some users.

 The existing platform was also unable to monitor logins and prevent a single subscriber from sharing their account with multiple users.
 Although they couldn’t be certain, PrimeResi were of the belief that many subscribers were – probably unknowingly – abusing this limitation.

 A bespoke development approach to ensure Prime Resi translates beautifully on all devices.

 In order to solve the problems being experienced with the previous site, FX Digital proposed a complete redesign and build.
 This approach would enable us to investigate each issue being experienced on the existing site and present solutions in the wireframing and design stages before any development commenced.